Utility Design for Distributed Resource Allocation -- Part I: Characterizing and Optimizing the Exact Price of Anarchy: Abstract

 Nevertheless, $\fee^\star$ has better price of anarchy than $\fee^{\rm es}$,~as

 \end{itemize} \end{theorem}

-The first claim highlights the fact that one can never improve the robust price of anarchy by lowering the agents utility functions from their budget-balanced level, i.e., the case when \eqref{eq:subbudget} holds with equality.
-As a consequence, the utility generating mechanism that gives the best smoothness guarantee must be budget balanced.
-The third claim demonstrates that such conclusion \emph{does not} carry over to the \emph{true} price of anarchy \eqref{eq:poadef}, thereby highlighting a significant discrepancy between the robust price of anarchy and the price of anarchy outside the budget-balanced regime.
-Indeed, the utilities corresponding to $\fee^\star$ satisfy \eqref{eq:subbudget} with strict inequality, and yet the mechanism $\fee^\star$ has a significantly better price of anarchy than that of $\fee^{\rm es}$, unlike predicted by the smoothness framework.\footnote{While the results of Theorem~\ref{prop:limitations} are stated with respect to Nash equilibria, identical conclusions hold for the broader class of coarse correlated equilibria.}
+Limited to mechanisms where the smoothness framework can be applied, the first claim shows that $\mc{F}^{\rm es}$ gives the best bound on the price of anarchy (i.e., optimizes $\poas(\fee,\wee)$).
+The second claim demonstrates that such conclusion \emph{does not} carry over to the \emph{true} price of anarchy \eqref{eq:poadef}, thereby highlighting a significant discrepancy between the robust price of anarchy and the price of anarchy outside the budget-balanced regime.
+Indeed, the utilities corresponding to $\fee^\star$ satisfy \eqref{eq:subbudget} with strict inequality, but the mechanism $\fee^\star$ has a significantly better price of anarchy than that of $\fee^{\rm es}$, unlike predicted by the smoothness framework.